alexeykuz-sys/MyRecipe-MS3/README.md

 I have used Google Fonts to determine the best fonts suitable for each part of the website, I.e. Logo, Menu and Body information.

-I opted to use Open Sans font for my website, which is one of the most popular fonts used by major internet companies.
+I opted to use Lato font for my website, which is one of the most popular fonts used by major internet companies.

 [Top 10 Best Google Fonts](https://nestify.io/blog/top-10-best-google-fonts/)